-I am a firefighter with 27 years of service and currently holding the rank of Acting Platoon Chief for Central York Fire Services in Newmarket and Aurora, Ontario.
+I am a firefighter with 27 years of service and currently holding the rank of Acting Platoon Chief for a mid-sized Fire Department in Ontario, Canada.

 The various roles and ranks I have held include volunteer firefighter, dispatcher, career firefighter, Acting Captain, Captain, Acting Platoon Chief as well as holding positions on the Health and Safety Committee, Association Executive and Association President.